ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ﻿# Working with CSS in Blazor

 This article takes a look at how CSS is deployed in Blazor and Net5.
-It covers three aspects:
+It covers:

-1. Customizing the deployed BootStrap
+1. Customizing the deployed BootStrap.
 2. The new Scoped CSS functionality
 3. How to switch to a different CSS Framework.

 Please note that this article is aimed at programmers relatively new to DotNetCore and Blazor, and assumes you have some knowledge of SASS.
 The article also assumes you're using Visual Studio 2019 - I use the Community Edition.

+The code is avalable at [Blazor.CSS](https://github.com/ShaunCurtis/Blazor.CSS) on GitHub.

 ## Getting Started

 1. Create a new Blazor Application.
-I've used Server, but this is doesn't matter which.
+I've used Server in the supplied code, but this is doesn't matter which.
-2. Run it to make sure it runs.
+2. Run the site to make sure it works.
-3. Install the **Web Compiler** extension.
+3. Install the [**Web Compiler**](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler)  extension.
 Extensions > Manage Extensions.
 You'll need to restart Visual Studio to complete the installation.

 ## Set up SASS

-1. Add a folder to the project called SASS.
+1. Add folder *SASS* to the project.
-2. Copy the *wwwroot/css/site.css* file to *SASS* and rename it *custom.scss*.
+2. Move *wwwroot/css/site.css* file to *SASS* and rename it *custom.scss*.
-2. Add an SASS file to the folder - *site.scss*.
+2. Add *site.scss* to the folder.
 3. Right mouse click on the file > Web Compiler > Compile File.
-4. This will add a *compilerconfig.json* file in the root of the project.
-This is the file that controls **Web Compiler**.
+4. This will add a *compilerconfig.json* file to the project.
+This controls **Web Compiler**.

 *compilerconfig.json* will look like this:
 ```json